lcarcaramo/sonar-scanner-cli-docker/README.md

 SonarScanner CLI is the command line tool used with [SonarQube](https://quay.io/repository/ibmz/sonarqube) to perform static code analysis on source code.

-> :warning: This Docker image is not compatible with C/C#/C++/Objective-C projects.
+> This Docker image is not compatible with C/C#/C++/Objective-C projects.

 # How to use this image